ml4health/ml4health.github.io/2017_content/pages/call_for_papers.md

 A workshop at the Thirty-First Annual Conference on Neural Information Processing Systems (NIPS 2017).

-TODO2017: NOTE THIS IS STILL AN UNOFFICIAL DRAFT.

 Friday, December 8, 2017

 Long Beach Convention Center, Long Beach, CA, USA